 We expect to deliver most of these assessments as planned.
 Assessments where students are directly observed performing communication skills by an examiner will be arranged on the university campus.
 Exams have also been designed to be taken onsite.
 However, we successfully developed an alternative assessment strategy in 2020/21 to enable students to complete some of these assessments remotely and without coming on to campus.
 For example, formal examinations were taken remotely by students at a time of their choosing within a window stipulated by us, and communication skills were conducted over MS Teams which reflects telehealth consultations which have become much more standard practice since the pandemic.

 If the government advice on social distancing changes, we will take this approach again.

-For current students, the university-based assessments will continue and you will submit online as usual.
+For current students, the university-based assessments will continue and you will complete them as usual.
 Some assessments have been adapted slightly – you will be informed of these changes at the start of each module.